Promo code SPRING2022 will be automatically applied at checkout!

 Ketotic hyperglycemia involves abnormally high blood sugar with the presence of ketones.
 Ketones, as mentioned earlier, are made when the body enters a state of ketosis and breaks down fat to use for energy.

-But when your body creates ketones too quickly or in much higher amounts, these high concentrations of ketones can cause your blood to become acidic.
+But when your body creates ketones too quickly or in much higher amounts, these high concentrations can cause your blood to become acidic.
 This is a serious medical condition known as diabetic ketoacidosis, or DKA.

-Though the exact reason is unknown, people who experience DKA also may have seizures more frequently
+Though the exact reason is unknown, people who experience DKA also may have seizures more frequently.

 Important Warning Signs of a Seizure That May Be Caused by Hyperglycemia